 These drugs work by relaxing the smooth muscles of the respiratory tract.
 This allows the bronchial passages to open, which makes breathing easier.

 Corticosteroids reduce inflammation in the airway walls.
 They are frequently used if airway obstruction cannot be kept under control with bronchodilators.
 Corticosteroids are usually provided in an inhaled form.
 This allows them to work directly on inflamed lung tissue.
 Few serious side effects are associated with their use if inhaled.

 Possible side effects from inhalation therapy include:

-Systemic corticosteroids, taken by mouth or by IV, may also be used to treat COPD exacerbations.
+Systemic corticosteroids, taken by mouth or by IV, may also be used to treat sudden worsening of COPD.
 However, long-term use in COPD is not usually recommended.

 Supplemental oxygen may be given in the hospital or as home oxygen therapy.
 There are several of oxygen delivery.
 A nasal cannula is a two-pronged device inserted in the nostrils.
 It is connected to a tube carrying the oxygen.
 The tube can rest on the ears, or be attached to the frame of eyeglasses.
 People who need a high flow of oxygen may use a mask.

 Oxygen therapy raises low blood oxygen levels.
 This enhances your ability to tolerate exercise, and improves mental function.
 It also improves heart function and helps to prevent some of the heart complications of COPD.
 You may require oxygen only during waking hours, or you may need it at all times throughout the day.
 Make sure that you understand how many hours a day you should be using oxygen.
 It is important to follow the prescription closely.

 If you are using supplemental oxygen, it is extremely important that you do not smoke cigarettes.
 You should also avoid all other sources of fire or flame, such as candles or gas stoves.
 These could produce an explosive reaction.
 You should also avoid drinking alcohol or sedatives, since these can slow your breathing rate.